Igalia/phpreport/docs/user/users-management.rst

 To delete an user you must select it with a single click on the corresponding row and use the *Delete* button located next to *Add* button.
 You will be asked for confirmation before actually trying to delete.
-If the user is assigned to some project, or he has already entered some tasks, you won't be allowed to delete it.
-You have to remove the existing assignations or tasks and try the deletion later.
+Users who have been assigned to some project, or who have already entered some tasks, won't be allowed to be deleted.
+You have to remove existing assignations or tasks and try the deletion later.

 Setting the hour cost for a user